python/devguide/parser.rst

     between rules.

-As the Python grammar was primordially written as an LL(1) grammar, this heuristic has an extremelly high success rate, but some of PEG features can have small effects, such as :ref:`positive lookaheads <peg-positive-lookahead>` and :ref:`negative lookaheads <peg-negative-lookahead>`.
+As the Python grammar was primordially written as an LL(1) grammar, this heuristic has an extremely high success rate, but some of PEG features can have small effects, such as :ref:`positive lookaheads <peg-positive-lookahead>` and :ref:`negative lookaheads <peg-negative-lookahead>`.

 To generate more precise syntax errors, custom rules are used.
-This is a common practive also on context free grammars: the parser will try to accept some construct that is known to be incorrect just to report a specific syntax error for that construct.
+This is a common practice also on context free grammars: the parser will try to accept some construct that is known to be incorrect just to report a specific syntax error for that construct.
 In pegen grammars, these rules start with ``invalid_`` prefix.
 This is because trying to match this rules